jonhoo/thesis/000-proposal.md

 multi-ancestor operator separately.
 Unions, joins, and left joins for example all have different upquery restrictions.

+**Solution key**: Unions must buffer upquery results until all their inputs have responded.
+In the meantime, they must buffer updates for the buffer upquery keys to ensure that a single, complete, upquery response is emitted.
+Joins already contain implied upqueries, so only one side must be upqueried, with the upqueries to the other side left to the join itself.
+Left joins work the same way, but with the additional restriction that the initial upquery _must_ go the left input.

 #### Dependent Upqueries

 Sometimes, an operator must issue an upquery upstream in order to